 - Alleviate labor shortages

 - Reduce waste

 - Improve safety and ergonomics

 - Promote labor to higher-value tasks

 Automation and robotics work tirelessly 24/7.
 They don’t take breaks or get distracted, or require vacation time and sick leave.
 Robots and reliability go hand in hand.

-“Humans are humans, they will mess up from time to time,” says Mark Sumner, Vice President Sales and Marketing at Acieta LLC, an RIA Certified Robot Integrator with locations in Waukesha, Wisconsin, and Council Bluffs, Iowa.
+“Humans are humans, they will mess up from time to time,” says Mark Sumner, Vice President Sales and Marketing at Acieta LLC, an A3 Certified Robot Integrator with locations in Waukesha, Wisconsin, and Council Bluffs, Iowa.
 “Robots are very repetitive, they are very consistent, which means you will get a rather consistent part every single time.
 This reduces scrap.”

 Automation also improves traceability.

 “We’re becoming more data-driven with metrics and tracking,” says Jason Markesino, Engineering Group Leader for the Industrial Automation Group at Applied Manufacturing Technologies (AMT), an engineering services company and systems integrator (RIA Certified) in Orion, Michigan.
 “For example, one of our customers is doing inspections; they are human inspections.
 But their customer wants pictures, they want recordkeeping.
 They want to know that the inspection was done and what it looked like, and whether it passed or failed.”